MaedahBatool/pudl/README.md

 ### 🙌 [THEDEVCOUPLE PARTNERS](https://TheDevCouple.com/partners)

-This open source project is maintained by the help of awesome businesses listed below.
+This open-source project is maintained with the help of awesome businesses listed below.
 What?
 [Read more about it →](https://TheDevCouple.com/partners)

 <table width='100%'>
 	<tr>